 “Everyone thinks of changing the world, but no one thinks of changing himself.”

-And yet, after years of working in leadership and cultural transformation, the authors are convinced that:
+After years of working in leadership and cultural transformation, the authors say they are convinced that:

 “… organizational change is inseparable from individual change.
 Simply put, change efforts often falter because individuals overlook the need to make fundamental changes in themselves…

 Organizations don’t change — people do.“